angeloxx/cilium-haegress-operator/README.md

 This operator is used in an environment where you want to use Cilium as Ingress and Egress traffic manager.

 ## Description
 Due the limitation of CiliumEgressGatewayPolicy, it is not possible to implement freely an HA solution where the policy defines two egress IP or the IP is moved automatically from a node to another.
-You can use kube-vip to create a virtual IP that is moved from a node to another in case of failure.
+You can use this project to create a virtual IP that is moved from a node to another in case of failure.
 When kube-vip associate a service to a node, it annotates associated service with kube-vip.io/vipHost: <node-name>.
 This operator watches for this annotation and updates the CiliumEgressPolicy to select the node where the service is running and implement a floating egress ip.